bottledcode/RFC/drafts/records.md

 properties updated.

 The auto-generated `with` method accepts only named arguments defined in the constructor.
-No other property names can be used, and it returns a new record object with the given values.
+No other property names can be used, and it returns a record object with the given values.

 ``` php
 $point1 = Point(3, 4);